Maintenance Tips For Your Metal Building

 Sweep away the shavings with a soft-bristled broom.

-The shavings have a raw surface area and can lead to rust on the roof.
+The shavings have a raw surface area and can lead to rust on the metal surface of the roof.

 Remove Snow